 On This Day in Sri Lanka

 This is 1st of January.
 It is day 1 of the year.
 As of today, there are 364 days left until the end of the year.
-If you are curious about the historical footprint of Sri Lanka, let us delve into more On This Day events to uncover fascinating tidbits from the nation's history that covers for 365 days.
+If you are curious about the most important and notable historical footprint of Sri Lanka, let us delve into more On This Day events to uncover fascinating tidbits from the nation's history that covers for 365 days.

 Today’s Highlight